bbaserdem/dotfiles/usage/work-install.md

 There is an 250 GB SSD, and 1 TB HDD on the system.
 The HDD should have an encrypted home partition with XFS.
-The SSD should house all linuxware, with an EXT4 filesystem.
-And swap space.
+The SSD should house all linuxware, with a BHRFS filesystem, and swap space.

 ## Installation

-Follow the graphical installer, doing the partitioning etc.

-* Existing LUKS volumes cannot be added as far as I can tell.
-Set them up later.
-* For some reason, `/etc/apt/sources.list` ends up missing the non-updates repos.

-Afterwards boot into the system.
+Copy the process from laptop, but install seperate packages.